dfinity/motoko/design/ActorClassConfiguration.md

   }) -> ();
 ```

-By default, motoko constructores create a fresh canister id and use
+By default, motoko constructors create a fresh canister id and use
 `#install` (or `mode`) and `null` for `compute_allocation` and
 `memory_alloction`.
 The latter is unfortunate as it leads to a default
 allocation of 4GB.